 Learning to type early gives kids a huge advantage in school and later in life.
 But traditional typing lessons are boring.
-Here's how to make typing practice fun, effective, and age-appropriate for children.
+Here is how to make typing practice fun, effective, and age-appropriate for children.

 WHAT AGE SHOULD KIDS START TYPING?